 What is Web Application Firewall (WAF)?

-Last Updated on 3 months by Touhid
+Last Updated on 2 months by Touhid

-A web application firewall or WAF is a firewall which is designed to protect web applications, APIs, and mobile apps by filtering and monitoring HTTP harmful traffic between a web application and the Internet.
+A web application firewall or WAF is a firewall that is designed to protect web applications, APIs, and mobile apps by filtering and monitoring HTTP harmful traffic between a web application and the Internet.

-Therefore, it applies a set of rules to an HTTP conversation and by inspecting HTTP or HTTPS traffic up to layer 7 of the OSI reference model to prevent web application attacks.
+Therefore, it applies a set of rules to an HTTP conversation by inspecting HTTP or HTTPS traffic up to layer 7 of the OSI reference model to prevent web application attacks.

 Features of Web Application Firewall